What is Problem Framing?

 4. Problem Statement (find the opportunity and commit): The final step is to articulate a clear and concise Problem Statement.
 This involves synthesizing the insights gained from the previous steps and identifying the core opportunities worth pursuing.
 A well-defined Problem Statement acts as a guide for the subsequent problem-solving process, ensuring that efforts are focused and aligned with the identified needs and business objectives.

-How do you start with Problem Framing
+How to Get Started with Problem Framing

 There are numerous tools and methods to assist in Problem Framing.
 It’s important to be adaptable and responsive to emerging insights and changing scenarios.
 Tools should align with your specific goals and outcomes.
 Here some of the tools we use: